Python Tkinter Stopwatch

 • bg stores the image that is obtained using PhotoImage

-• the image is placed on the Label using the image option
+• The image is placed on the Label using the image option

 Step 4: